Probation Violation Defense Attorneys in Florida

 - More severe penalties could be added to the original offense

 - Time already served may not count towards any new sentence

-Seek legal counsel immediately if you are accused of violating your probation.
+Seek legal counsel immediately if you are accused of violating your probation in Florida.
 Make sure you get a trusted and experienced defense attorney who is willing to fight for your rights due to the potentially serious consequences involved.
-Call The Berman Law Group right now at 1 (800) 375-5555 for your free consultation.

 Give us a call at (800) 883-5206 today.
 We have offices in Boca Raton, Deerfield Beach, Orlando, Stuart, and Gainesville for your convenience.